GENERAL INFORMATION LETTER –

 *head lice or nits

-We have to keep the wellbeing of all our children in mind and protect them against contracting an illness as far as possible.
+We must keep the wellbeing of all our children in mind and protect them against contracting an illness as far as possible.

 Late collection of children: